massgravel/massgrave.dev/faq.md

 -   **Can I activate Office 365?**\
     O365 can not be activated with KMS.
 To activate it, the script installs Mondo 2016 licenses and activates that.
 This license is near to O365 feature-wise, you can get offline features of O365 but you can't get Online features of O365.

+-   **Can I get Co-Pilot feature in Office 365 with Mondo License?**\
+    At the time of writing, this feature is in testing period and not available to all 365 users.
+And as stated in above question, all online features are not available in Mondo License, so most likely it won't work.

 -   **I'm getting 'Office is not genuine banner'.**\
     Run Online KMS from the latest MAS version.